Navigating Inventory Logistics: A Resource for Founders

 Nowadays, inventory management systems seem to be working increasingly against founders, much to their chagrin.
 If you’ve ever spent over half of your revenue to secure inventory from suppliers — sacrificing ad spend and other expenses along the way — then you know what we’re talking about.
 At Clearco, we believe inventory shouldn’t be pitted against everything else — inventory management should work in tandem with the other arms of your business to create better and more successful purchasing experiences for your customers.

-As a founder, you’re likely wondering, how do I navigate the ins and outs of inventory management without getting a headache?
+As a founder, you’re likely wondering, how do I navigate the ins and outs of managing inventory for ecommerce businesses without getting a headache?
 Well, we’ve got just the thing.

 This article was designed for mid-sized online businesses looking to stay on top of their ever-crucial inventory management.
 It’s full of best practices for founders who believe the key to their business’ success lies in large part in optimized inventory logistics (and they’re not wrong!).